edithatogo/mars/docs/FINAL_PUBLISHING_READY.md

 ---

 ## 📊 CONGRATULATIONS!
-You have successfully completed the pymars v1.0.0 implementation!
+You have successfully completed the mars v1.0.0 implementation!

 ### 🔥 WHAT YOU'VE ACHIEVED IN THIS EPIC DEVELOPMENT JOURNEY: